Skip to main content

 5. Close with a Useful Next Step

-Close by pointing to the next useful conversation.
-Invite a discussion about site types, seasonal workload, or how you could support the team, rather than ending with a flat thank-you line.
+End your letter by inviting a specific next step, such as a conversation about site types, seasonal workload, or how you could support the team.
+Avoid closing with a generic thank-you line.

 See how to end it